 Store the injection pen at cool room temperature (do not refrigerate) and use within 28 days.
 Do not store the injection pen with a needle attached.

-Store a prepared infusion set or infusion bag at cool room temperature and use within 48 hours.
+Store a prepared infusion bag at cool room temperature and use within 48 hours.

 What happens if I miss a dose?

 Since Apidra is used before meals, you may not be on a timed dosing schedule.
 Whenever you use Apidra, be sure to eat a meal within 15 minutes.
-Do not use extra insulin to make up a missed dose.
+Do not use two doses at the same time.